aletempiac/DES-cracker/project/REPORT.md

 ## Linux Driver

 The test on the design has been performed directly using a Linux driver.
-In order to run the software, two files [des_driver.c] and [test_des_driver.c] have been developed.
+In order to run the software, file [des_driver.c] has been developed.

 ## Conclusions

 Considering the worst case scenario, this implementation will find the correct key in at most 370 days.
 Having 40 Zybo boards working in parallel with different starting keys, the DES algorithm will be cracked in at most 9 days.
 This result can be compared to the performances achieved in 1999 by the "Deep Crack" with a budget of $200,000 or with 1000 recent high end PCs.

 Note that design has been optimized for the `Zybo` board where there is space only for 12 DES machines.
 In case of bigger FPGAs the design should be changed a bit.
-One reason could be related to the `KEY SELECTOR` operation, which can become really slow if performed with a large number inputs.
+One reason could be related to the `KEY SELECTOR` operation, which could become really slow if performed with a large number inputs.
 In this case, the best solution is to revise that operation into a pipelined tree structure: since in theory the selection is composed of multiplexers, this change should be very easy.
 The second reason could be the presence of buffers placed during the synthesis in order to deliver the same signal to a lot of resources: this overhead could affect the timing performances.
 In this case, a timing analysis is required and, if necessary, one can decide to replicate some hardware in order to get rid of those buffers.

 [tb_des_ctrl]:          vhdl/sim/tb_des_ctrl.vhd